 The four-cylinder had a respectable 0-100 kph time of a bit above 11s with a top speed of 160 kph.
 The V8 offers much better performance, with a 0-100 time below 8s and a top speed in excess of 190 kph.

 The quintessential British roadster – also available with a fixed roof for convertible haters like me.
 Small, lightweight, decent power (especially as V8).
 Long production run with more than 500,000 built run results in very good availability of cars and parts for decent prices.

 Rust, of course.
-Not much else, really.
+Not as refined as some other offerings (Alfa Spider).
 If you want a small lightweight roadster but something older than an MX-5, this should be your first pick.
 Or go GT if you want a fixed roof.

-GT V8, even though it has the steering wheel on the wrong side.
+GT V8, despite it having the steering wheel on the wrong side.